Chocoyero-El Brujo Natural Reserve: Flora and fauna

 Chocoyero-El Brujo is abundant in water, it is home to two waterfalls, El Brujo and Chocoyero, named after the parakeets that make the walls of the cliff their home.
 The abundance of water keeps this natural reserve green with flourishing wildlife.
-Chocoyero-El Brujo is a main supplier of water to Managua, it supplies 20% of the city's water consumption and about twenty million gallons of water each and every day.
+Chocoyero-El Brujo is a main supplier of water to Managua, it supplies 20% of the city's water consumption and about twenty million gallons of water each day.

 The large amount of biodiversity is obvious, with bird species estimated at 113 species, some of which include toucans, hummingbirds, and green Pacific parakeets (Aratinga strenua) known as chocoyos nationwide.
 In the reserve, there are 29 species of mammals and 21 types of reptiles and amphibians.
 Among mammals and amphibians some species regularly spotted include tigrillos, agoutis, and deer.
 Also common are two types of monkeys, the howler and the smaller white-face monkeys.

 Also present are 154 species of plants and 217 species of vertebrates.